alem-platform/foundation/a-library-for-others/README.md

 ### Mandatory Part

 You will build a CSV library in Go.
-Implement following functions:
+Implement following interface methods:

-#### ReadCSVLine

-interface:

 ```go
 type CSVParser interface  {